 2011 ushered in a new era of activism; although from the mainstream media’s perspective the wave of global protest didn’t crash upon our nation’s shores until the fall.
 Perhaps at the RFC we should have been aware of its impending arrival, because we noted an uptick in new applications starting at the beginning of the year.
 We weren’t swamped with requests from the Occupy Wall Street (OWS) movement in 2011 because it was still in its infancy when our fall application deadline passed in early October.

 This morning I read that an ardent member of the Occupy Los Angeles movement has been arrested and charged with lynching.
 You might think the protester, Sergio Ballesteros, attacked and hanged someone.
+After all, California’s anti-lynching law was designed to protect minority defendants in police custody from vigilante lynch-mobs.

 Sometimes catch phrases become so commonplace that we lose sight of their meaning.
 Lincoln’s 203rd birthday a couple of days ago left me thinking about one of them.
 He concluded his Gettysburg address with the oft-repeated words that those who died fighting for the Union during that great battle fought so “that government of the people, by the people, for the people, shall not perish from the earth.”